WuerthPhoenix/tornado/src/tornado/tornado/doc/README.md

 In this case Tornado:
 - logs to standard output at debug level
 - reads the configuration from the _./tornado/tornado/config_ directory,
+- searches for Rules definitions in the _./tornado/tornado/config/rules.d_ directory,
 - creates two UDS sockets at _/tmp/tornado_ and _/tmp/tornado_snmptrapd_ for receiving, respectively, the Event and Snmptrapd inputs.